-Liquidity risk arises from the possibility that the Company may encounter difficulties in raising funds to meet or settle its obligations at a reasonable price.
-The Company maintains sufficient cash to finance its operations.
+Liquidity risk arises from the possibility that the Group encounter difficulties in raising funds to meet or settle its obligations at a reasonable price.
+The Group maintains sufficient cash and cash equivalents to finance its operations.
+Any excess cash is invested in short-term money market placements.
+These placements are maintained to meet maturing obligations and pay dividend declarations.